 In regulated play while engaging, child loses temper quickly and expresses his/her needs by screaming, crying, or hitting

 When a child is unable to read the emotional signalling and gesturing in another person, (s)he misses out on all of the non-verbal cues that can guide behaviour.
 A child who struggles with the back-and-forth circles of communication hasn’t yet developed the capacity to co-regulate and instead can lash out when (s)he doesn’t get what (s)he wants.

 Here, we have to work on strengthening the earlier capacity of engagement by making it more robust using a lot of affect, fewer words, gesturing and facial expression.
 When the child is motivated and interested, engaging with you, and you pull the child into an interaction with these non-verbal techniques, the child is learning about emotional signalling because (s)he is emotionally involved.

-This is why it is so important to find out what is emotionally meaningful to the child and follow his/her lead into that emotional window of interest.
+This is why it is so important to find out what is emotionally meaningful to the child and follow their lead into that emotional window of interest.

 - As soon as the child gets upset hitting, kicking, or screaming, you have dropped back down to FEDC 1, the first functional emotional developmental capacity and need to refer to the techniques described in our co-regulation blog to help the child calm down.

 - Many parents immediately get reactive when their child loses his/her temper, but the best thing to do is to stay calm and be very objectively observant of what is happening; mirror back what you see to the child with empathy by showing a facial expression of understanding, a sad face, a nod, and/or saying “I see you are very upset.
 It’s so hard“, etc.

 - Accept that your child is upset and distressed and let it be ok; everyone is entitled to his or her feelings.

 - Avoid ‘teaching the child a lesson’ or explaining why the child need not be upset; instead, focus only on the fact that you are supporting the child who is very upset and that you empathize and acknowledge that (s)he is upset.